sammyers/MoodCookie/Proposal.md

 We all want to get a chance to work with the APIs, so we will divide work into modular tasks based on the idea that everyone will get to try everything, like a buffet.

+See the project board for the actual division of issues among team members so far.

 ## Where We Plan to be by 10/20
 We will have a framework of the app built, with our main fragments and databse interactions, as well as basic interactions with the two APIs.